Saving & Spending Budgeting & Expenses

 Is YNAB a scam?

-YNAB is not a scam.
-It’s a personal finance app based on the zero-sum budgeting technique and rates 4.4 out of 5 stars on Trustpilot.
-YNAB uses various security measures, including 2FA data encryption, accredited data centers, and industry best practices to protect customers’ information.
+No, not at all!
+It’s a personal finance app based on the zero-based budgeting technique and rates 4.7 out of 5 stars on Trustpilot.
+YNAB uses various security measures, including 2FA data encryption, accredited data centers, and industry best practices to protect customer information.

-Although YNAB takes time to set up and can have a steep learning curve if you aren’t familiar with the general concept, spending time with your budget will likely help you improve your finances.
+Although YNAB takes time to set up and can be a little daunting to figure out, dedicating time to your budget will likely help you improve your finances.

-YNAB might be a good fit for you, even with the subscription fee, especially if you like using a zero-based budgeting system and knowing where every cent goes and how it's working for you.
-Whatever personal finance app you choose, spend some time thinking about what you need from your budgeting software and how you can best manage your money.
+YNAB may be worth the subscription fee, especially if you like using a zero-based budgeting system and knowing where every cent goes and how it's working for you.
+Whatever personal finance app you choose, determine what you need from your budgeting software and how you can best manage your money.